univention/univention-corporate-server/doc/manual/user-management/user-lockout.rst

   If an account gets automatically unlocked after the lockout duration, the counter is not reset immediately, to keep the account under strict monitoring for some time.
-During the time window between the end of the lockout duration and the point when the counter gets reset, a single attempt to log in with an incorrect password will lock the account immediately again.
+During the time window between the end of the lockout duration and the point when the counter gets reset, a single attempt to sign in with an incorrect password will lock the account immediately again.